fernando-duarte/econ1500-china-game/readme.md

 ## Project Structure

-This project consists of two main components:
+This project consists of two main components with supporting modules:

 ### 1. Economic Model (Python)